Mia1Dimit/MuscleInsight/README.md

 ## Paper Abstract:

 Muscle fatigue impacts performance in sports, rehabilitation, and daily activities, with surface electromyography (sEMG) widely used for monitoring.
-In this study, we analyzed sEMG signals, evaluating time, frequency, and combined-domain metrics to identify reliable fatigue indicators.
-Using these metrics, we developed a novel fatigue index through regression modeling, capturing fatigue progression and enabling personalized muscle-specific assessment.
-Integrated into a wireless BLE-enabled sensor platform, the system combines seamless body placement, mobility, and real-time data transmission.
+In this study, we developed a wearable sEMG device and conducted experiments to create a dataset for fatigue analysis.
+We analyzed sEMG signals by evaluating time, frequency, and combined-domain metrics to identify reliable fatigue indicators.
+To ensure consistency across data sources, we applied a standardization process, calibrating signal-derived metrics to a common scale dynamically.
+Using these standardized metrics, we explored different methods to derive a fatigue index, through feature extraction and dimensionality reduction, assessing their effectiveness in capturing fatigue progression.
+We then trained and evaluated multiple machine learning models to predict fatigue levels, selecting the most effective approach for real-time monitoring.
+Integrated into a wireless BLE-enabled sensor platform, the system offers seamless body placement, mobility, and efficient data transmission.
 An initial calibration phase ensures adaptation to individual muscle profiles, enhancing accuracy.
 By balancing on-device processing with efficient wireless communication, this platform delivers scalable, real-time fatigue monitoring across diverse applications.